gj-b/speed_reader/README.txt

+Reason for project?
-Why?
-I find that I can read faster when I reduce my amount of eye movement.
-Speed reading takes advantage of that by briefly fixing the placement of the outputted sentences.
+	I am better able to focus when reading if I reduce my eye movement.
+Speed reading takes advantage of that by fixing the placement of the outputted sentences.

 Implementation (through exe.py):
 	1. Starts the GUI.